talicopanda/social-media-influence-analysis/README.md

 A community object holds information about a specific community.

 - core nodes: the set of detected core nodes in a community
-- users: array of all users pbjects in a community
+- users: array of all users objects in a community

 It contains and is defined by a list of users.
 Functionality includes processing all tweets from the community from the `raw_tweets` database to the `processed_influence_tweets`.